SitharaMadush/task_manager_api/README.md

 Finally the project is up and running.
 You can play around with your Task APIs Now...!!!

-DEMO USERNAME: bob@example.com
+TEST USERNAME: bob@example.com
-DEMO PASSWORD: 'password'
+TEST PASSWORD: 'password'

 💪 Developed by ~ Sithara Madushan ~ 💪